ivostoykov/localAI/documentation.md

 ### Attach file

+Just drag and drop a file.

+> [!Note]
-Just drag and drop a file. **Note:** only plain text files can be used currently.
+> Only plain text files can be used currently.

 <img src="media/attach.gif" height="600" alt="attach"/>